-- The original hard copy or electronic version of the proposal are not received by 5:00 p.m. on March 18, 2019. - The Lead Agency Applicant is not a public agency as defined in Penal Code Section 6046.1 (d). - The proposal does not address mental health services, substance use disorder treatment, diversion or some combination thereof, as required by Proposition 47. - Services (with the exception of outreach and reentry planning) will be provided in a custodial setting.
+- The original hard copy or electronic version of the proposal are not received by 5:00 p.m. on May 2, 2022. - The Lead Agency Applicant is not a public agency as defined in Penal Code Section 6046.1 (d). - The proposal does not address mental health services, substance use disorder treatment, diversion or some combination thereof, as required by Proposition 47. - Services (with the exception of outreach and reentry planning) will be provided in a custodial setting. - Proposal Package does not contain all required sections (see Proposal Checklist) - Applicant's funding request exceeds allowable amounts - Applicant did not indicate its intention to pass through at least XX percent of any awarded funds to one or more CBO.

-Disqualification means that the proposal will not move forward to the Scoring Panel for the Proposal Rating Process.
+NOTE: Disqualification means that the proposal will not move forward to the Executive Steering Committee for the Proposal Rating Process, and, therefore, will NOT be considered for funding.